ascot4fusion/ascot5/doc/inputgen.rst

 Neutral beam injectors ``nbi``
 ==============================

-NBI input is used by BBNBI5 exclusively.
+NBI input is used by BBNBI exclusively.
-The input consists of a bundle of injectors, which in ``a5py`` are represented by :class:`Injector`.
+The input consists of a bundle of injectors, which in ``a5py`` are represented by :class:`~nbi.Injector`.

 .. autosummary::
    :nosignatures: